isomerpages/csa-sicw1/_media/Media Accreditation.md

 * Information on the media outlet (such as website, circulation, readership/viewership, frequency, etc.) (only to be supplied on request)
 * An original copy of the publication (only to be supplied on request)

-<br>In addition, non-English publications must supply a certified English translation of the
-publications’ credits page.
+In addition, non-English publications must supply a certified English translation of the publications’ credits page.

 ii.
 Freelance journalists/photographers **MUST** provide clear credentials that they are on